 Another wonderful aspect of Paphos was the scenery.
 Stepping out of the airplane and realising that you are surrounded by palm trees, is a wonderfully novel experience.
 Lemon trees were even dotted around our hotel.
 I felt lucky that I had the chance to experience such beauty in front of me.

-Going on this holiday made me realise that travelling is important for keeping your mind open.
+Going on this holiday made me realise that traveling is important for keeping your mind open.
 New things cannot be learned if you stay in your own little bubble.
 I plan to travel more to new places soon.
 Even if it’s taking a train to a town in England that I have never been before (perhaps I should use blogger meetups as an excuse to travel to more places!)

 I’ve had my 22nd birthday

 I turned 22 on April 19th.
-It’s funny right, because I still feel like a 12-year-old.
+It’s funny right because I still feel like a 12-year-old.
 I’m not a child anymore and I should stop feeling like I am.

 My birthday was quite uneventful, I was trying my best to enjoy it, despite working a lot before the day of my birthday.
-Nevertheless, having no energy whatsoever, did not influence the enjoyability of the day itself.
+Nevertheless, having no energy whatsoever did not influence the enjoyability of the day itself.
 I started the day by having a coffee date with my friend and then finished my birthday with a Chinese takeaway.

 During my birthday, I kept re-evaluating my life, thinking about the things that I have learned and how I progressed as an individual (perhaps I should write a post about this).
 Whenever I feel horrible, I reflect on my previous Facebook posts to keep myself in check – yup, my current self is far better than past me.
 It’s funny, I don’t know if anyone else does the same thing.